 Their visitor took a deep breath and explained.
 “This is going to sound really stupid.
 But do either of you know Hunter the Half-Naked God?”

 Bronwyn just about choked on her tongue.
-Her face flushed and she sought desperately for some kind of response.
+Her face flushed as she sought desperately for some kind of response.

 The woman’s face slumped.